mesako/SABERWest2023/docs/450-scientific-figures.md

 <img src="450-scientific-figures_files/figure-html/scifig5-1.png" width="672" />

 Now we add the error bars, mapping the `ymin` and `ymax` values to the arguments that happen to have the same name in the `geom_errorbar` function.
-We add in the `width` setting just for aesthetics.
+We add in the `width` setting just for aesthetics (worksheet tasks 3.5.1C and 3.5.1D).

 ```r